 So Bruce stands up his two

-Inside, the Batman finds a pretty chilly reception… whoop, my mistake, one guy seems happy to see him!
+Inside, the Batman finds an awful chilly recep… whoop, my mistake, one guy’s pretty happy to see him!

 Now, obviously, the Joker’s trademark poison can’t be lethal in a kid’s show, and fair’s fair – I think any seven- or eight-year-olds in the audience at the time would’ve been pretty spooked by this.
-Me, I find that I prefer the (usually) subtler grins of Joker victims from That Other Show; I don’t believe that realism is the best option for every facet of Batman (and I kind of hate how Chris Nolan instilled that thinking in a whole generation of Bat-fans), but it usually is for the horror-inspired elements.
+Still, I find that I prefer the (usually) subtler grins of Joker victims from That Other Show; I don’t believe that gritty naturalism is the best option for every facet of Batman (and I kind of hate how Chris Nolan instilled that thinking in a whole generation of Bat-fans), but it usually is for the horror-based bits.

 We then get our first clear look at the Joker.